Non-Exempt/Administrative Support Staff

-Employees who are in positions classified as temporary are paid for hours worked in the preceding two weeks.
+Employees who are in positions classified as Casual are paid for hours worked in the preceding two weeks.
 Casual workers are paid the hours entered on their timesheets and approved by their managers in Workday.

-Several mandatory deductions are made automatically from your paycheck.
-These include federal and state income taxes and social security taxes.
+Several mandatory deductions are made automatically from your payment.
+These include federal, state, social security (OASDI) and Medicare taxes.
 Optional deductions, such as health and dental insurance, other benefits, and contributions to the United Way, may also be made.
-Payroll deductions are made in equal installments from each of your pay checks.
+Payroll deductions are made in equal installments from each of your payments.

 Information on Your Paycheck

-Your paycheck stub provides detailed information about pay and deductions.
-The accuracy of the information on your pay stub is a shared responsibility between you and the college.
+Your payslip provides detailed information about pay and deductions.
+The accuracy of the information on your payslip is a shared responsibility between you and the college.
 The college performs regular audits and continuously works to update systems to prevent errors; however, errors do sometimes occur.
-Employees are encouraged to review their pay stubs upon receipt.
+Employees are encouraged to review their payslip upon receipt.
 If you notice an error or discrepancy, you must report it as soon as possible to the appropriate office.